Fall of Mazar-i-Sharif: Bombing campaign

 On November 7 and 8, as the Taliban were moving 4,000 fighters across the countryside towards Mazar-i-Sharif in preparation for battle, American B-52 bombers bombed Taliban defenders concentrated in the Cheshmeh-ye Shafa gorge that marked the southern entrance to the city, as well as the Haji Gak pass, which was the only Taliban-controlled entrance to the city.
 This was one of the heaviest campaigns up to that point.
+In 2009, former Taliban commander Maulvi Abdul Akhundzada shared a chilling account of the horrors they witnessed during the bombing:

+"When the bombing started, I was commanding some 400 fighters on the front lines near Mazar-e Sharif.
+The bombs cut down our men like a reaper harvesting wheat.
+Bodies were dismembered.
+Dazed fighters were bleeding from the ears and nose from the bombs' concussions.
+We couldn't bury the dead.
+Our reinforcements died in their trenches."

 Nevertheless, the Taliban claimed they had infiltrated 500 fighters into the city to prepare for the coming battle.

 Battle

 On November 9, 2001, members of the two ODAs and the CIA teams positioned themselves in mountainside hides and began calling in airstrikes against the Taliban at Tangi Pass - the gateway from the Balkh Valley to the city where the US and Northern Alliance agreed to attack.
 The Taliban responded with indirect fire from BM-21 Grad rockets, which were quickly suppressed by orbiting air support.
 The airstrikes took their toll on the Taliban and at a signal Atta and Dostum Northern Alliance forces began their assault by foot, horseback, pickup trucks and some captured BMP armored personnel carriers.

 Initial rumors claimed that the fighters holding the city were unimpressed by the American bombardment and believed that their opponents refused to advance on the city.
 At 2 p.m.
 Northern Alliance forces, under the command of Dostum and Ustad Atta Mohammed Noor, swept across the Pul-i-Imam Bukhri bridge and seized the city's main military base and the Mazar-e Sharif International Airport.
 The "ragtag" non-uniformed Northern Alliance forces entered the city from the Balk Valley on "begged, borrowed and confiscated transportation", and met only light resistance.

 After outlying villages fell to precision air strikes on key command and control centers, approximately 5,000-12,000 Taliban combatants as well as members of al-Qaeda and other foreign fighters began to withdraw towards Kunduz to regroup, travelling in pickup trucks, SUVs and flatbed trucks fitted with ZU-23-2 anti-aircraft guns modified for ground combat.
 By sunset, the Taliban forces had retreated to the north and east.
 Some feared that they were massing for a counter-offensive.
 It was later estimated that 400-600 people died in the battle, although it was not possible to separate civilian and combatant deaths.
 Approximately 1,500 Taliban were captured or defected.